aws-samples/amazon-lookout-for-metrics-samples/README.md

 1. `BacktestingWithTheConsole.md` - Use the Console to build a `Backtesting` detector.
 1. `ContinuousDetectionWithTheConsole.md` - Use the Console to build a `Continuous` detector.

+## Next Steps

+The `next_steps` directory houses additional resources for learning more about Lookout for Metrics or for more advanced solutions that work with the service.

+### Solutions:

+* [next_steps/readable_alerts/](next_steps/readable_alerts/) folder contains a CloudFormation template that will deploy a solution to convert JSON alert responses into human readable plain text.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.